zainabch123/js-fundamentals-primitive-data-types/README.md

 - Alternatively, run `npm test`

-- To begin with, almost all of the tests will fail - example tests, if they exist, will pass with a green `.`.
-You'll see many red `F`s in your console, like the image below:
+- To begin with, almost all of the tests will fail - example tests, if they exist, will pass with a green `.` You'll see a number of red `F`s in your console (possibly many), similar to the image below:

   ![](./img/test-fail.png)